Nexmo/nexmo-rails-number-insights/README.md

 * Basic
 * Standard
 * Advanced
-* Advanced Asynchronous

 More information on each of these can be found on [Nexmo Developer](https://developer.nexmo.com/api/number-insight).

-Note: If you choose the Advanced Asynchronous option you need to define a callback URL in the application.
-You can do so in the `number_insights_controller.rb` file on line 2 inside the `BASE_URL` variable.
-This URL needs to be publicly accessible.
-Tools like [ngrok](https://ngrok.com/) give you a URL that can be accessed externally.

 As this is a simple starter app, this app does not validate or store the responses.